A contract is an agreement that sets a binding obligation on two or more parties. By law, a contract is obligatory.

 Based on creation

-The types of contracts get divided into three types based on their creation.
-Let’s discuss:
+The types of contracts are categorised into the following three types based on their creation:

-- Express Contract: An express contract gets formed by spoken words or a written document.
-It is termed as ‘express’ because the terms and conditions of these contracts are expressly mentioned either orally or in written form.
+Express Contract: An express contract is formed by spoken words or a written document and is termed ‘express’ because the terms and conditions of these contracts are explicitly mentioned either orally or in the written form.

-For Ex:- A signed a contract of employment with B. It expressly mentioned that A could not leave the company before completing two years; if A fails to comply, legal action will get initiated against him.
+For example, a signed contract of employment of A with B. This contract explicitly mentioned that A could not leave the company for two years; if A fails to comply, then legal action can be initiated against him.

 In an implied contract, the contract is formed by the conduct of a person or from that of any given circumstance.

-For Ex:- A person uses a metro service for travelling and pays for the same.
-His act of making payment makes him enter into a contract of travelling, and the metro will be liable to oblige with such a contract and follow all the obligations on his part like maintaining safety while travelling and does not impede the services arbitrarily,
+For example, a person uses a metro service for travelling and pays for the same.
+His act of payment makes him enter into a contract of travelling, and the metro is liable to oblige such a contract and follow all associated obligations on its part such as ensuring safety while travelling and avoidance of arbitrary impedance of services.

-- Tacit Contract: It is a type of contract made in silence because there is an understanding between the two parties that there is no contradiction or objection from the circumstances.
+Tacit Contract: A tacit contract is a contract that is implied because of an understanding between the two parties that a contradiction or objection from the circumstances does not occur.

-A contract gets divided into three categories based on its execution.
-These categories are:-
+A contract is classified into the following three categories based on its execution:

-- Executed Contract:- This is a contract between two parties who have already performed their legal obligations under the contract.
+Executed Contract: This contract is between two parties already performing their legal obligations under the contract.

-For Ex:- A sold his bike to B, and in return, B paid him the price of the bike demanded by A.
+For example, A sold his bike to B, and in return, B paid him the price of the bike demanded by A.

-- Executory Contract: Under this contract, the parties entered into the contract, but they are left to perform their obligations.
+Executory Contract: Under this contract, the parties entered into the contract, but they are to perform their obligations.

-For Ex:- A offers to sell his house to B in 20 lakhs and enters into a contract with B on B’s acceptance but, B and A both are left to perform their part yet.
+For example, A offers to sell his house to B in 20 lakhs and enters into a contract with B on B’s acceptance but, B and A both are yet to perform their part.

-- Partly Executed Contract:- This is a contract signed between two parties where one party has completed his legal obligations under the contract.
-In contrast, the other party is left to perform his obligations under the contract.
+Partly Executed Contract: This contract is signed between two parties in which one party has completed his legal obligations under the contract.
+By contrast, the other party is yet to perform their obligations under the contract.

-For Ex:- A sold his house to B in 20 lakhs, B paid A Rs 20 Lakhs, but A hasn’t delivered the possession of the house to B yet.
+For example, A sold his house to B for 20 lakhs, B paid A Rs 20 lakhs, but A is yet to deliver the possession of the house to B.

-- Valid Contract: A contract is a valid contract that complies with the due procedure established by law.
+Valid Contract: A contract that complies with the due procedure established by law is a valid contract.
 A valid contract has legal enforceability.
-A person can approach the court of law to enforce the terms of the agreement or seek compensation for non-performance of the contract terms.
+A person can approach the court of law to enforce the terms of the agreement or seek compensation for the nonexecution of contract terms.

 A void-ab-initio contract is void from the beginning and is not valid due to its terms and conditions.
-It is possible when the contract terms are for some illegal act or omission.
+Such a condition is set when the contract terms are for some illegal act or omission.

-A void contract gets defined under section 2(j) of the Indian Contract Act 1872.
+A void contract is defined under Section 2(j) of the Indian Contract Act 1872.

-For Ex:- A contract between two-person for murder for some third person is void-ab-initio.
+For example: A contract between two people for murder a third person is void ab initio.

-A void contract is not valid and cannot get enforced in a court of law due to non-performance of its terms.
-It can be void even after entering into a contract due to performance against the terms and conditions of the agreement, omission to perform an act prescribed in the contract, subsequent amendment, unforeseeable circumstances, contract with a minor or with a person of unsound mind, etc.
+A void contract is not valid and cannot be enforced in a court of law due to nonexecution of its terms.
+The contract can be void even after entering into a contract due to execution against the terms and conditions of the agreement, omission to perform an act prescribed in the contract, subsequent amendment, unforeseeable circumstances, contract with a minor or with a person of unsound mind, and other such circumstances.

-For Ex:- A person Z agrees to handle the management of the store of C, but due to an earthquake, the store collapses, and the contract they entered, which was initially valid, becomes void.
+For example: A person Z agrees to handle the management of the store of C. However, an earthquake destroys the store, and the contract they entered, which was initially valid, becomes void.